ngandjuialphonse/AWS_3_tier_APP/README.md

 ![](./media/dynamoDB.PNG)

-3. Fill the form by putting the name of the table (__utrains-dynamodb-backend-three-tier-app__) in my case, the partition key (__utrainsKey__). to finish, scroll down and click on create table.
+3. Fill the form by putting the name of the table (__alphodine-dynamodb-backend-three-tier-app__) in my case, the partition key (__alphodineKey__). to finish, scroll down and click on create table.
 This no and this key will allow us to configure our backend in the Terraform code.

 ![](./media/dynamoDB_form.PNG)